Two Factor Authentication: It Just Works!

 - USB keys or swipe cards

-Many have experience of two factor authentication, especially users of personal online banking services.
+Many have experience of two-factor authentication, especially users of personal online banking services.
 However, the benefits of securing user accounts with 2FA are applicable to more than just managing personal financials.

 Businesses of all sizes benefit because costs may be as little as £1 per user per month.
 As well as securing the user accounts of current employees it is easy to remove access immediately when someone leaves by simply asking them to surrender the personal digital device.

-Serviced Cloud is an ISO 27001 accredited company, and all our cloud solutions are in compliance with this internationally recognised standard for information security.
+HTL Support is an ISO 27001 accredited company, and all our cloud solutions are in compliance with this internationally recognised standard for information security.
 Consider the benefits of securing a Serviced Cloud hosted desktop cloud-based IT solution with Two Factor Authentication?

 To start finding out more about how the cloud slashes the cost and improves security simply get in touch today.